percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | subdoc      | `service.beta.kubernetes.io/aws-load-balancer-backend-protocol` |

-The list of annotations [to be ignored](annotations.md#annotations-ignore) by the Operator
+The list of annotations [to be ignored](annotations.md#annotations-ignore) by the Operator.

 ### `ignoreLabels`